Robyn Schiff

-Robyn Schiff (born January 10, 1973) is an American poet.
+Robyn Schiff (born January 10, 1973) is an American poet who is a Guggenheim Fellow, and Pulitzer Prize nominee.

 Life

 Schiff was born in Metuchen, New Jersey.
-She received a BA from Sarah Lawrence College, an MA in medieval studies from University of Bristol and an MFA from the Iowa Writers' Workshop.
+She received a BA from Sarah Lawrence College, an MA in medieval studies from University of Bristol and an MFA from the Iowa Writers' Workshop in 1999.

 Her poems have appeared in Poetry, The New Yorker, The New Republic, A Public Space, Boston Review, Black Warrior Review, and elsewhere.
 She is the author of the poetry collections Worth, Revolver (a finalist for a 2008 PEN award), and A Woman of Property.
-Her most recent book, Information Desk (Penguin Books, 2023), was named a finalist for the Pulitzer Prize for poetry.
+Her most recent book, Information Desk (Penguin Books, 2023), was named a finalist for the Pulitzer Prize for poetry and won the 2024 Four Quartets Prize.

 In a 2014 essay in Boston Review, poetry critic Stephanie Burt described Schiff's work, along with other poets including Angie Estes, Nada Gordon, and Ange Mlinko, as "nearly Baroque."

+She is co-editor of Canarium Books.
+Schiff joined the University of Iowa faculty in 2008 as an associate professor of English, teaching poetry in the Department of English and directing undergraduate creative writing.
+She has since taught at Emory University and is currently a professor in the Department of English Language and Literature at the University of Chicago, where she also directs the Program in Creative Writing.
+In 2024, she was named a Guggenheim Fellow.

-She is co-editor of Canarium Books, and an associate professor of English at University of Iowa.
-She lives in Iowa City, Iowa, with her husband, poet and filmmaker Nick Twemlow, and their children.
+She lives in Chicago, Illinois, with her husband, poet and filmmaker Nick Twemlow, who is also on the faculty at the University of Chicago, and their child, Sacha Twemlow.